unpingco/Python-for-Probability-Statistics-and-Machine-Learning/chapters/probability/notebooks/README.md

 duplication in the output but this is for double checking that the rendered figures match those that were included in the source text.
-Due to some limitations in the translation between formats, there may be some code in the src-statistics directory that may be useful.
+Due to some limitations in the translation between formats, there may be some code in the `src-probability` directory that may be useful.
 This directory contains author drafts that were usually migrated into the main text.
 This material may be useful on that basis.